WordPressBugBounty/plugins-simple-blog-stats/simple-blog-stats/readme.txt

 **[sbs_approved]**

-By default, the `[sbs_approved]` shortcode displays the total number of comments that have been approved/published on your site.
+By default, the `[sbs_approved]` shortcode displays the total number of comments that have been approved/published.
 This shortcode provides an optional attribute to specify the number format:

 	[sbs_approved number_format=","]

+You can change the number format to whatever makes sense for your site.

+**[sbs_tags]**

+By default, the `[sbs_tags]` shortcode displays the total number of tags that have been created.
+This shortcode provides an optional attribute to specify the number format:

+	[sbs_tags number_format=","]

 You can change the number format to whatever makes sense for your site.